Trevor Lawrence Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Season Stats

-- He's also contributed in the ground game, with 317 rushing yards (19.8 ypg) on 63 carries with two rushing touchdowns.
+- He's also contributed on the ground, with 317 rushing yards (19.8 ypg) on 63 carries with two rushing touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the Colts.